ryansusername/Super-Hero-Game/README.md

 # csc1011-programming-project
-Main project for fundamentals of programming &amp; programming challenges modules for university
+## Main project for fundamentals of programming &amp; programming challenges university modules.
+Main assignment involved creating a game using programming knowledge gained from our university module.
+Assignment created using java